Cain’s Offering Rejected

 While Abel’s sacrifice was a demonstration of faith in the blood of the future Savior (Hebrews 11:4), his brother’s offering, in contrast, was an attempt to earn salvation by his own efforts.
 He failed to realize that partial, formal compliance with the explicit requirements of God could not earn God’s favor.

 When the evil son noticed the absence of any visible sign of God’s acceptance of his offering, he burned with anger against God and felt fierce resentment towards his brother.
 There was no sorrow for sin in his heart.
 His behavior reflected that of an unrepentant sinner who does not yield to correction.

-The rejection of Cain’s offering did not necessarily mean that God rejected Cain at this point.
-In mercy and patience, God was ready to give Cain another chance.
-“So the Lord said to Cain, “Why are you angry?
+The rejection of the rebellious son’s offering did not necessarily mean that God rejected him at this point.
+In mercy and patience, God was ready to give him another chance.
+So the Lord said to him, “Why are you angry?
 And why has your countenance fallen?
 If you do well, will you not be accepted?”
 (Genesis 4:6, 7).

 In His service,